quanjingchen/cs61b/proj2/gitlet-design.md

 #### Instance Variables

-1. Message - [string] contains the message of a commit
+1. message - [string] contains the message of a commit
-2. Timestamp - [string] time at which a commit was created
+2. timeStamp - [string] time at which a commit was created
-3. Parent - [string] the parent commit of a commit object
+3. parent - [string] the parent commit of a commit object
-4. Tree - [string] directory structures mapping names to references to blobs and other trees
+4. tree - [string] directory structures mapping names to references to blobs and other trees

 ### Blob